kloper/git-difftool/README.md

 Compatibility
 =============

+Git 1.7.2 or greater is required.

-I have tried to make it as portable as I can, but I only tested it on cygwin with python 2.6.
+I have this working on cygwin and Ubunto 10 with git updated to 1.8.0 and python 2.6.

 You may need to do some tweaking in order to adopt it for other systems.

 What it does